-The DSL or deputy DSL will follow the steps below to respond appropriately to the concern and safeguard the Student: -
+The DSL or deputy DSL will follow the steps below to respond appropriately to the concern and safeguard the student:-

-If there is concern that the Student is in immediate danger contact Children's Social Care (01793 466903)/Adult's Social Care Mash (01793 463555).
-You may also consider contacting the police on 999.
-Go to section 'Making a referral to Social Care' (page 9)
+If there is concern that the student is in immediate danger contact Children's Social Care/Adult's Social Care: MASH/ children's social care team (01793 466903) / Adult Social care if you have students 18 and over attending (01793 463555)) You may also consider contacting the police on 999.
+Go to section 'Making a referral to Social Care'

-• Contact the parent/s or carer/s of the Student concerned, if this has not already been done.
+- Contact the parent/s or carer/s of the student concerned, if this has not already been done.
 You may wish to take advice from Children's Social Care before contacting the parent/carer.
-If, having sought advice, you believe that sharing this information may increase the risk of harm to the Student do not share with parents at this stage.
+If, having sought advice, you believe that sharing this information may increase the risk of harm to the student do not share with parents at this stage.
 You must document your decision-making here if the decision is made not to share information with parents/carers.
 In the majority of cases informing the parents/carers of the concern / disclosure which has been reported will not increase risk.
-Ask for any additional information from the parent/carer if applicable.

-• Ensure that the parent/carer understands that a record will be kept by the school.
+Ask for any additional information from the parent/carer if applicable. - Ensure that the parent/carer understands that a record will be kept by the school.

-- Refer to the local authority threshold document to support decision-making about what action is now required. - What are the risks to the child?
+- Refer to the local authority threshold document (p13) to support decision-making about what action is now required. - What are the risks to the child?
 Are they familial; posed by someone in the child's family?
 Are they extra-familial; posed by adults or peers outside of the home?
-(See Part 1 of KCSIE for further information) - If the concern does not require immediate contact with Children's Social Care, consider this latest concern within the context of any wider concerns / disclosures.
-This may mean further discussion with the student's tutor and /or referring back to safeguarding or child protection records if they exist.
+(See Part 1 of KCSIE for further information) - If the concern does not require immediate contact with Children's/Adult's Social Care, consider this latest concern within the context of any wider concerns / disclosures.
+This may mean further discussion with the student's class teacher and or referring back to safeguarding or child protection records if they exist.